Design of a resonant slow extraction from low emittance electron booster rings using transverse resonance island buckets: RF-KO extraction

 The parameters for the excitation waveform of the 8-fold symmetric lattice were chosen to be $(Q_1, Q_2)~=~(2.3293, 0.328)$, $(A_1, A_2)~=~(2.25, 1.5)$~\SI{}{\micro\radian}, $(U_1, U_2)~=~(1, 10)$ and $(\tau_1, \tau_2)~=~(0.5, 0.25)$.\ For the 6-fold symmetric lattice the envelope function was unity and constant along the spill.\ An exemplary spill with the 8-fold symmetric lattice and the amplitude modulation $A(t)$ are shown in Fig.~\ref{fig:SpillExample}.\ The relative extraction rate was multiplied by $N=6.24\times 10^7$, which corresponds to a single bunch current of \SI{10}{\pico \coulomb}.\

-Furthermore the extraction efficiencies are listed in Table~\ref{tab:ExtractionEfficiency}.\ An extra set of parameters was included for the 8-fold symmetric lattice with $(S, \alpha_{xx}, \delta) = (10\text{m}^{-1/2}, 2322\text{m}^{-1}, -0.01)$ to show the dependence of the extraction efficiency as a function of $|\delta|$.\ For this setup the ADTS term $\alpha_{xx}$ was diminished with a harmonic octupole correction and again TRIBs were successfully generated.\ The results listed in Table~\ref{tab:ExtractionEfficiency} reveal an expected behaviour.\ The extraction efficiency increases as the septum blade thickness decreases.\ Accordingly, the three turn phase advance increases proportionally to $|\delta|$ and thus by increasing it, the spiral step is increased.\ This increases the probability that a particle will jump over the septum blade and gets extracted.\ The extraction efficiency tremendously profits from a high $|\delta|$ and a thin septum blade.
+For this simulation campaign all particles reached the extension of the ESS.
+Expected particle losses due to mechanical thickness of the septum blade are listed in Table~\ref{tab:ExtractionEfficiency}.\ An extra set of parameters was included for the 8-fold symmetric lattice with $(S, \alpha_{xx}, \delta) = (10\text{m}^{-1/2}, 2322\text{m}^{-1}, -0.01)$ to show the dependence on $|\delta|$.\ For this setup the ADTS term $\alpha_{xx}$ was diminished with a harmonic octupole correction and again TRIBs were successfully generated.\